 Partnering with agencies like the Postal Inspection Service and the Financial Crimes Enforcement Network (FinCEN) is crucial for staying ahead of emerging fraud schemes.
 Sharing information and reports can help institutions better understand and counter evolving threats.

-How Businesses Can Prevent Check Fraud
+How Businesses Can Prevent Fraudulent Check Losses

 Businesses are frequent targets for check fraud, especially those dealing with a high volume of checks.
 Fortunately, modern technology and smart financial practices can significantly reduce their risk.
 Here’s what businesses can do to protect themselves: